cloudquery/cloudquery/website/pages/docs/developers/architecture.md

 This is an advanced section describing the inner workings and design of CloudQuery. \(It might be useful when developing new providers\).

-CloudQuery has a pluggable architecture and uses the [go-plugin](https://github.com/hashicorp/go-plugin) to load, run, and communicate between providers via gRPC.
-To develop a new provider for CloudQuery, you don’t need to understand the inner workings of go-plugin, as those are abstracted away by [cq-provider-sdk](https://github.com/cloudquery/cq-provider-sdk).
+CloudQuery has a pluggable architecture and uses the [gRPC](https://grpc.io/docs/languages/go/basics/) to communicate between plugins.

 ![cloudquery high-level architecture](/images/cloudquery-architecture.png)

-Similarly to any application utilizing the [go-plugin](https://github.com/hashicorp/go-plugin) framework, CloudQuery is split into [CloudQuery Core](https://github.com/cloudquery/cloudquery) and [CloudQuery Providers](https://github.com/orgs/cloudquery/repositories?language=&q=cloudquery-provider&sort=&type=).

 ## CloudQuery Core Responsibilities